Pingasmaster/archInstall/README_BIOS.md

 Install Xorg, KDE plasma Desktop environment, Wayland for KDE Plasma, and KDE applications (optionnal, you can remove `kde-applications` if you do not want them) with `pacman -Syu xorg plasma plasma-wayland-session kde-applications  --needed`.
 Enable them at boot with `systemctl enable sddm.service`, and set the first login screen keyboard locale to yours with `localectl set-x11-keymap de`, replacing `de` by your locale.
 If for any reason this doesn't work, see [this arch wiki page on sddm.](https://wiki.archlinux.org/title/SDDM#SDDM_loads_only_US_keyboard_layout)

+### Optionnal step 3

+Make pacman (the default package manager on arch linux) faster by enabling parrallel downloads!
+Edit `nano /etc/pacman.conf`, and add `ParallelDownloads = 1000` somewhere in the file.

 ### Last steps

 Once you're done with your install, just `exit`, `umount /mnt/3` (or if it gives an error wait a minute then do  `umount -l /mnt/3`)  and `shutdown now`.
 Don't forget to take out the usb so you can boot on your new drive.
 Enjoy your own arch linux!